simongorozabel/simongorozabel/README.md

 ### Hi, I'm Simon 👋

-I've enjoyed web development since I built my first HTML and CSS project, "a blog".

-I'm looking for a front-end UI/UX web development role, ideally writing code in React.

-I'd especially love to work at a startup in a tight-knit team where I can make an impact quickly.
-If you're hiring, let's chat!

-- 🔭 I’m currently working on the front-end of kalmansforge.com
+- 🔭 I’m currently working on the front-end UI/UX of a Venture Studio startup at kalmansforge.com
 - 🌱 I’m currently learning WEBGL implementation with THREE.js and some React frameworks like @drei and @fiber
 - ⚡ Fun fact: Sometimes I walk alone in the park and meditate on a bench

+- 💻 I've enjoyed web development since I built my first HTML and CSS project, "a blog".
+- 🤔 I'm looking for a front-end UI/UX web development role, ideally writing code in React.
+- 👯 I'd especially love to work at a startup in a tight-knit team where I can make an impact quickly.
+If you're hiring, let's chat!

 <!--
 **simongorozabel/simongorozabel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.